Grate-Oracle-Lewot/GrateCrystal/README.md

 A) My focus is on making "bad" Pokémon better instead of removing them.

+Q) What about the babies?
+They're pretty pointless.

+A) But they're cute.

+Q) Shouldn't Tri Attack be bad against Electric and Rock?
+And shouldn't it be x4 effective against Flying?

+A) x4 just seems a bit much, and as for the other two, if you think of each element as 1/3 of the attack, then if only one is bad against the target, it should still be doing 5/6 of its total damage, which is closer to x1 than it is to 1/2.
+Basically I'm rounding to within the available effectivenesses.

 Q) How do I make my own hack?

 A) The base game disassembly is at https://github.com/pret/pokecrystal